bkolb/FlapIndicator-mbed/README.md

 make flashADCPrint
 ```

+The Serial Interface defaults to a 9600 baud standard serial connection (8 bits, 1 stop bit, no parity)
-Connect with mbed Studio to read values from embedded terminal
+Connect with mbed Studio to read values from embedded terminal.
+Alternatively:
+`ls /dev/tty.usbmodem*` to find the device.
+Then `screen /dev/<devicename>`

 ## Hardware